ibm-cloud-docs/BlockStorage/index.md

 **Block size**

 IOPS for both Endurance and Performance is based on a 16-KB block size with a 50/50 read/write 50 percent random workload.
-A 16 KB block is the equivalent of one write to the volume.
+A 16-KB block is the equivalent of one write to the volume.
 {:important}

 The block size that is used by your application directly impacts the storage performance.
 If the block size that is used by your application is smaller than 16 KB, the IOPS limit is realized before the throughput limit.
 Conversely, if the block size that is used by your application is larger than 16 KB, the throughput limit is realized before to the IOPS limit.